Frank H. Krusen: Early life and education

+Career

-The Temple University Years
+Temple University Medical School

-After returning to Philadelphia at the age of 28 years, Krusen was appointed associate dean of Temple University Medical School in 1926.
-Although this was certainly an honor, particularly at the age of 28, Temple's medical school at that time was a struggling institution.
+After returning to Philadelphia at the age of 28 years, Krusen was appointed associate dean of Temple University Medical School in North Philadelphia in 1926.
+Temple's medical school at that time was a struggling institution.
 Labeled “embryonic” in the Flexner Report of 1910, a critical survey of American medical schools sponsored by the American Medical Association (AMA), it provided an opportunity for Krusen to demonstrate his innate leadership ability, and he quickly developed organizational and political skills to improve the school's rating.
 He required just 2 years to raise the necessary funds to build a new medical school, overhaul the curriculum, establish clinical clerkships, and garner a “Type A” rating by the AMA.

 Krusen continued his studies in physical therapy and physical medicine, foreseeing the application of his knowledge to a broad array of clinical conditions.
 He published extensively on the use of physical agents in medical treatment.
 He was an early advocate of using physical therapy techniques for injured athletes and became the team physician for the Temple University football team, the first “sports medicine” physiatrist.